 Clayton State University has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college determines which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you shine.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.

-What does Clayton State University consider during the admissions process?
+Curious about the factors that are considered by Clayton State University during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Make sure to check with Clayton State University for more information on admission factors.

 To apply to Clayton State University, all applicants must submit the following items.
-Make sure to check in with Clayton State University's admissions department to confirm all application materials and requirements.
+Double check with Clayton State University's admissions department to confirm all application materials and requirements.

 Students admitted to Clayton State University have an average unweighted GPA of 3.0.